Colorectal cancer is the second-leading cause of cancer death among American men and women combined,

 Other Colorectal Cancer

-- A small percentage of colorectal cancers occur as the result of hereditary cancer syndromes, such as FAP or HNPCC (Lynch syndrome).
+- A small percentage of colorectal cancers occur as the result of hereditary cancer syndromes, such as FAP or Lynch syndrome.
 These people have a very high risk of developing cancer and at a much younger age, and need special monitoring and treatment.

 - There are also certain lifestyle risk factors, such as smoking, obesity, being sedentary, excessive alcohol consumption, and a diet high in red and processed meats.